Why do your Master's at Tilburg University?

 - Enjoy our green campus with state-of-the-art study facilities, different restaurants and bars and an excellent sports center.

 What the city of Tilburg has to offer you

-Tilburg is the sixth largest city in the Netherlands.
+Tilburg is the seventh largest city in the Netherlands.
 It has a population of over 200,000, representing many nationalities.

 - Tilburg is rightly proud of its reputation as a center of learning: A student population of over 27,000 makes Tilburg one of the Netherlands' principal educational centers.